Andrew Hick

 I help make technology work for everyone.
 I also make things out of pixels, code, pens and bits of string.

 This site includes my professional portfolio, hobbies and the bits in between.
-All opinions are my own.
+All opinions are my own, and everything on this website is designed by a human unless stated 🧠

 Work